Our alumni stay connected

-"While at Macquarie university I gained invaluable experience as a volunteer working with PACE international development programs in Peru and the Philippines.
+"While at Macquarie University I gained invaluable experience as a volunteer working with PACE international development programs in Peru and the Philippines.
 I still like to take up new challenges and make a difference through fundraising challenges.
-I encourage others to get involve through PACE
+I encourage others to get involved through PACE programs."

 Allison Hore, Bachelor of Arts, 2013